Temnospondyli: Growth

 While most types of temnospondyls are distinguished on the basis of features in mature specimens, several are known from juvenile and larval specimens.
 Metamorphosis is seen in dissorophoids, eryopids and zatrachydids, with aquatic larvae developing into adults capable of living on land.
 Several types of dissorophoids, such as branchiosaurids, do not fully metamorphose, but retain features of juveniles such as external gills and small body size in what is known as neoteny.
 Dvinosaurians and the plagiosaurid Gerrothorax also retained gills, although recent studies found that (at least as adults) their gills were internal like those of fish, rather than external like those of salamanders.

 Temnospondyl larvae are often distinguished by poorly developed bones and the presence of a hyobranchial apparatus, a series of bones that gills would attach to in life.
 However, some fully mature temnospondyls also possess hyobranchial bones but did not have external gills.
 A dense covering of scales is also seen in larvae and adults.
 Major body changes occur in metamorphosis, including the reshaping and strengthening of skull bones, the thickening of postcranial bones, and an increase in body size.

 Temnospondyls like Sclerocephalus are known from both large adult specimens and small larvae, showing an extreme change in body shape.
 In these species, the shape and proportions of skull bones change in the early stages of development.
 The ornamentation on the surface of the skull roof also develops at this time.
 Small, regularly spaced pits are the first to form, followed by larger ridges.
 As development continues, the external gills disappear.
 Small teeth that once covered the palate are lost.
 The postcranial skeleton does not develop at the same rate as the skull, with ossification (the replacement of cartilage by bone) happening more slowly.
 Vertebrae and limb bones are poorly developed, ribs and fingers are absent in the early stages, and the scapulocoracoid and ischium are entirely absent through most of development.
 Once maturity is reached, most bones have fully formed and growth rate slows.
 The bones of some temnospondyls like Dutuitosaurus show growth marks, possibly an indication that growth rate varied with the change in seasons.
 Fossils of temnospondyls like Metoposaurus and Cheliderpeton show that individuals grew larger past maturity.
 The oldest individuals usually have more pitting on their skulls with deeper sulci.

-One group of temnospondyls, the Branchiosauridae, is also known from larval specimens.
+One group of temnospondyls, the Branchiosauridae, is particularly well known from larval specimens.
 Branchiosaurids like Branchiosaurus and Apateon are represented by many fossils preserving skin and external gills.
 An entire growth series is exhibited in the wide range of sizes among specimens, but the lack of terrestrially adapted adult forms suggests that these temnospondyls were neotenic.
 Unlike other temnospondyls, their postcranial skeletons developed quickly but were still partly cartilaginous when fully mature.
 Adults likely had an aquatic lifestyle similar to juveniles.
 Recently, large specimens of Apateon gracilis were described with adaptations toward a terrestrial lifestyle, indicating that not all branchiosaurs were neotenic.